QOC: Quantum On-Chip Training with Parameter Shift and Gradient Pruning: Methodology

 \section{Methodology}

-To enable QNN on-chip learning, we first introduce an \textit{in-situ} quantum gradient computation via parameter shift and its real QC implementation.
+To enable \pqc on-chip learning, we first introduce an \textit{in-situ} quantum gradient computation via parameter shift and its real QC implementation.
 A probabilistic gradient pruning method is proposed to save the gradient computation cost with enhanced noise-robustness and training efficiency.
+We study \qnn as the benchmark \pqc.

-\subsection{Parameter shift rule for quantum gradients}
+\subsection{Parameter Shift Rule for Quantum Gradients}

 Parameter shift rule states that we can calculate the gradient of each parameter in some quantum circuits by simply shifting the parameter twice and calculating the difference between two outputs, without changing the structure of circuits or using any ancilla qubits.
-Prior works elaborate it based on quantum circuit function~\citep{crooks2019gradients}, however, in the next subsection we will show how parameter shift rules combined with backpropagation can be used in a real QNN task.
+Prior works elaborate it based on quantum circuit function~\citep{crooks2019gradients}, however, in the next subsection we will show how parameter shift rules combined with backpropagation can be used in a real \pqc task.
 Suppose an $m$-qubit quantum circuit is parametrized by $n$ parameters $\theta=[\theta_1,\cdots,\theta_i,\cdots,\theta_n]$, the expectation value of measurements of this circuit can be represented by a \textbf{circuit function},